 About the Artist

-Gwen Lafleur is a mixed-media artist and teacher currently living in South Jordan, Utah.
+Gwen Lafleur is a mixed-media artist and teacher out of South Jordan, Utah.
 She is also a creative team member and stencil artist for StencilGirl Products.
-You can learn more about Gwen and her art by visiting her website.
+You can learn more from Gwen in her StencilGirl eBook, available now.

 Article and accompanying images, by Gwen Lafleur, first appeared in our sister publication, Cloth Paper Scissors.